sarequi/Bowerbird-ID/README.md

 Frames are opened and extracted from the validated videos through OpenCV.
 The script iterates through the videos, sampling frames at a fixed interval.
 After it is done extracting frames from a video, it limiting extractions to a maximum of ten frames per video.
 The extracted frames are written into an output directory, logging the bird ID, video name, and timestamp into a metadata file (`extracted_frames_metadata.csv`).

-Then, Ultralytics' YOLOv11 (`yolo11m-seg.pt`) was used to filter out frames that do not feature a bird.
-To minimize redundant data, **PIL’s `imagehash`** was used to filter out near-duplicate frames, with a similarity threshold of ____.

 ### Frame processing

 Objectives
- Standardising the images by ensuring birds are the same size regardless of their position in the scene, e.g. to avoid birds positioned further away from the camera from appearing smaller.
-It is also meant to reduce the presence of noise and artifacts present in the background.
-The aim of pre processing is to enhance the relevant features of the brids to ease model training and improve classification.
+ Standardising the images by ensuring birds are the same size regardless of their position in the scene, e.g., to prevent birds positioned further away from the camera from appearing smaller.
+It is also meant to reduce the presence of noise and artefacts present in the background.
+Pre-processing aims to enhance the relevant features of the birds to ease model training and improve the classification.

-Leg bands were removed from the scene as they may have interfered with feature learning.

-Filtering out frames with no brids in them
+1. Filtering out frames with no birds in them

-Birds changing position in the scene:
+2. Birds changing position in the scene:

-Flow chart of frame pre processing pipeline:

-## Object detection
-Mask R-CNN setup and configuration - Steps for training or fine-tuning the model - Addressing performance issues with manual annotations
+3. Removing leg bands, as they may have interfered with feature learning.

 ## 4. Model training and evaluation